wp-plugins/humanstxt/readme.txt

 = 1.0.5 =

 * Added new variables for the site/blog title, description and encoding
-* Added option to enable other roles than administrators to edit the humans.txt content
+* Added option to allow non-admins to edit the humans.txt content
 * Added shortcode usage to options page and improved options page styling
+* Improved editor auto-grow in Internet Explorer
 * Improved loading of plugin options

 = 1.0.4 =